|Co-efficient of Linear Expansion||0.148|

 -Quicklime is pure calcia, but it reacts with water to produce calcium hydroxide or slaked lime.
 Calcium oxide, on the other hand, is an extremely stable compound.

--Calcia alone resists melting even at very high temperatures (around an incredible 2600C), but when soda and potash are added, it becomes very active in both oxidation and reduction.
+-Calcia alone resists melting even at very high temperatures (an incredible 2600C).
+It can be smelted with Al2O3 to produce refractory calcium aluminate cement (which can service to 2000C).
+But when soda and potash are added, CaO becomes a very active flux in both oxidation and reduction.
 At higher temperatures, CaO contributed by wollastonite is more readily fusible than that contributed by whiting (calcium carbonate).
 This synergy between CaO and other fluxes and differences in the mechanism of its fluxing action generates some disagreement among experts regarding the nature of CaO (like MgO, it is not a 'stand-alone' flux).

 -Calcium oxide is the principle flux in medium and high temperature glazes, beginning its action (within the glaze) around 1100C.
 It must be used with care in high-fire bodies because its active fluxing action can produce a body that is too volatile (melting if slightly overfired).

 -Calcia usually hardens a glaze and makes it more scratch and acid resistant.
 This is especially so in alkaline and lead glazes.
 However the increased hardness does not necessarily mean greater tensile strength.
 Its thermal expansion is intermediate.

 -CaO is not effective below cone 4 as a flux in glazes but in small amounts (less than 10%) it can dissolve in earthenware glaze melts especially with lead, soda, potash) to add hardness and resistance to leaching.
 In non-lead mixes it can also help reduce crazing.
 In larger amounts, it encourages the growth of crystals which can give decorative effects to glossy glazes and produce matteness (i.e. 30%).